-The General Government operating budget is approved and appropriated by the County Board of Supervisors at the department level.
+The General Government operating budget is approved and appropriated by the County Board of Supervisors. at the department level.
+Each year the County Board of Supervisor's annual resolution of appropriations dictates the level of appropriation authority for all funds.
 Total expenditures cannot exceed total appropriations of any department within the General Fund.
 Changes to the approved operating budget during the fiscal year can be accomplished in any of the following ways: